Tire Separation Defect

 - Pedestrians, joggers, cyclists, and passers-by struck by any vehicles in this chain of events

-Unfortunately, once a tire separates and the driver loses control of the vehicle, injuries are common, including the following:
+Unfortunately, once a tire separates and the driver loses control of the vehicle, injuries are common, including:

 - Traumatic brain injuries – whether a vehicle is struck, rolls over, or strikes another vehicle or object, head injuries are common.
 They often result in long term disability and may require a lifetime of care.